soverenio/docs/docs/administration/configuring-sensor.md

 #### HashiCorp Vault

 You can store the token value in HashiCorp Vault and retrieve it at runtime using various techniques.
-To do this, set the top-level `useVault` to `true` in your `values.yaml`.
+To do this, set the top-level `useExternalSecrets` to `true` in your `values.yaml`.
 Then, establish communication with the Vault and export the necessary environment variables.

 <details>
     <summary>An example of how you could implement integration with Vault</summary>